RUGSoftEng/2017-Web-Service-Author-Analysis/backend/README.md

   This installs all node dependencies (in `node_modules`)

 ### Running the webserver
-In terminal, from the directory of the repository, run `npm start`.
+In terminal, from the directory of the repository, run one of the following:

+* `npm run build:windows` - If you are using Microsoft Windows
+* `npm run build:linux` - If you are using a *nix based system

-This starts the webserver (on port 80), and will restart the webserver whenever a change is made.
+This starts the webserver (on port 8080), and will restart the webserver whenever a change is made.
 The web application can be accessed by going to [http://localhost/](http://localhost/).

 ## Directory structure